Silencers 101

 Broadly speaking there are four different types of suppressors based on use and the guns they’re mounted on.
 They are as follows:

-• Pistol: Pistol suppressors are designed around lower pressure handgun rounds and sometimes the lower pressure subsonic .300 Blackout round.
+Pistol suppressors are designed around lower pressure handgun rounds and sometimes even the lower pressure subsonic .300 Blackout rifle round.
 The key takeaway though is “lower pressure” rounds.
-These are suitable for most handgun rounds, and all rimfire rounds.
+A pistol suppressor cannot withstand the increased pressure generated by full-power rifle cartridges.
+Instead, these suppressors are suitable for most centerfire handgun rounds, like 9mm, 10mm, .45ACP, etc., and all rimfire rounds like .22LR.

 The first Maxim Suppressor used a carefully crafted series of baffles to contain gasses until they cooled off enough to be quieter.
 It did that by making muzzle gasses basically spin in a vortex before passing out of the silencer.
 The end result was that the gas was low enough pressure to eliminate much of the sound associated with gunfire.
 While suppressors then and now can do nothing about the supersonic crack of bullets traveling faster than sound, they can and do work rather well with silencing the report of muzzle gasses.